JohnEffo/MonoBuild/doc-site/content/_index.md

 Using  MonoBuild without any configuration (assuming C#, F# project), if we commit a change to a ```Service A API\MakePurchaseCommand.cs``` we can execute the following:

->  Assuming monobuild is on your path
+>  Assuming monobuild is on your path.

 ```Powershell
 >monobuild -t "Service A" -q YES